z3y/shaders/README.md

 ## [Scripted Surface Shaders](/Documentation~/CreatingVariants.md)

 You can create surface-like shaders `Create > Shader > Lit Shader Variant`.
 Having just one shader will not fit everyone's workflow.
-With some basic shader knowledge you can create exactly what you need while still having all of the advanced lighting and shader features.
+With some basic shader knowledge you can create exactly what you need while still having all the advanced lighting and shader features.

 The default shader created with this system is `Lit v3` and other variants included at `Lit Variants/`